-Advanced Certificate in Public Library Administration
+Advanced Certificates in Public Library Administration

 The challenges faced by today’s public library administrators require a solid foundation of training and experience.
 The Palmer School’s post-Master’s Certificate of Advanced Studies in Public Library Administration is designed to develop and enhance the management skills and credentials of professional librarians working within the public library sector and to train the leaders of tomorrow.